 **How are primary reinforcers used in animal training?

 Animal trainers use primary reinforcers, such as food, to teach animals new behaviors.
-By pairing food with specific behaviors, trainers can effectively shape animal behavior and achieve desired outcomes.
+Also, by pairing food with specific behaviors, trainers can effectively shape animal behavior and achieve desired outcomes.
+5. **What role does dopamine play in primary reinforcement?

 -